-While there is no such thing as risk-free investments, this is probably one of the safest places to invest your 50K if you are looking to keep your money invested for the long-term.
+While there is no such thing as risk-free investments, retirement accounts are probably one of the safest places to invest your 50K if you are looking to keep your money invested for the long term.

 Private Retirement Schemes (PRS) are those where you voluntarily contribute your funds to a PRS provider or PRS fund manager and they invest those funds for you.